-THEREFORE, upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of the consumers of water services provided by Tennessee-American may be determined in this proceeding and that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests.
-Further, that the Consumer Advocate's request to intervene is timely-filed and its intervention should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
+THEREFORE, upon due consideration, the Hearing Officer concludes:

+That the legal rights, duties, privileges, immunities or other legal interest of the consumers and property owners of natural gas services provided by B&W may be determined in this proceeding and that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests.
+Further, the Consumer Advocate's request to intervene is timely-filed and its intervention should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
 For these reasons, the Hearing Officer concludes that the Consumer Advocate's Petition to Intervene should be granted.